ReadMe++: Benchmarking Multilingual Language Models for Multi-Domain Readability Assessment

-This section provides a description of how sentences were collected from each of the 64 domains of ReadMe++.
-Table~\ref{tab:dataset-statistics} shows statistics of the corpus and Table~\ref{tab:dataset-sources} summarizes the sources from which data was collect for each domain in each language, including publicly available web resources or open-source datasets.
+This section provides a description of how sentences were collected from each domain of {\sc ReadMe++}.
+Table~\ref{tab:dataset-statistics} shows statistics of the corpus and Table~\ref{tab:dataset-sources} summarizes the sources from which data was collected for each domain in each language, including publicly available web resources or open-source datasets.

 \begin{itemize} \item {\sc Wikipedia}: Wikipedia is an attractive source of multilingual text since most articles are available in a large number of languages.
 Further, articles belong to a variety of topics where writing style and technicality differ significantly.
 We select 9 Wikipedia topics and, from each, randomly sample 5 different articles that discuss a certain sub-topic within that topic.
 For example, an article on \textit{“Information Theory”} belongs to the \textit{“Technology”} topic.
-We scrape the Arabic, English, and Hindi versions of each article.
+We scrape the Arabic, English, French Hindi, and Russian versions of each article.

 \item {\sc News Articles}: We leverage resources used for news category classification research, which we find publicly available datasets for in Arabic \cite{arabic-news} and English \cite{english-news}.
-No similar public resource was found for Hindi.
+No similar public resource was found for the other languages.

 \item {\sc Research}: We collect text from medical, law, politics, and economics research papers in each language if available.
-We search for open-access research articles published under a Creative Commons license on Google Scholar using the same keyword in each language.
-For example, Arabic law papers are searched for using the keyword (\setcode{utf8}\<قانون>) which translates to "Law" in English.
-We notice an availability of articles from social sciences in Arabic and Hindi that discuss regional topics.
-However, papers from natural sciences or technology are rare in non-English languages as most researchers in those areas publish their work in English.
-Thus, no open access medical research articles in Arabic or Hindi were found.
+We use open-access research archives such as arxiv\footnote{arxiv.org} or HAL\footnote{hal.science}.
+We also search for open-access research articles published under a Creative Commons license on Google Scholar using the same keyword in each language.
+We notice that research papers from natural sciences or technology are much less frequent in non-English languages as most researchers in those areas publish their work in English.